antonio-leitao/bib/README.md

 #

 `bib` is a command line bibliography manager and explorer.
 Git meets bib.
+Each reference is embedding using an LLM and you can query your entire library using natural language.
 The main power of `bib` is to allow to create and manage multiple stacks (branches).

 #### Contents